The unusual situation of Malaysian football

 "The foreign-born naturalized players came to Kuala Lumpur, played for the Malaysian team and returned to their home country, right after the 4-0 win over Vietnam in the second round of the third qualifying round of the 2027 Asian Cup on June 10.

-However, until now, the debate about their ancestry, lineage, and connection to Malaysia has not subsided.
+However, until now, the debate about their ancestry, lineage, and connection with Malaysia has not subsided.
 In fact, this is an unusual situation, something that Malaysian football has never experienced before.
 Some Malaysian fans cannot pronounce the names of their national players, some have problems remembering who is who and where they come from," New Straits Times expressed.

 These players played an important role for the Malaysian team in the resounding 4-0 victory over Vietnam in the Asian Cup qualifiers at Bukit Jalil Stadium last month.
-Instead of being happy about the impressive victory, many Malaysian fans sighed, expressing doubts about the strength of the team with the majority of naturalized players, many of whom they could not pronounce correctly, were unfamiliar with and did not remember who they were and where they came from, according to the New Straits Times .
+Instead of being happy about the impressive victory, many Malaysian fans sighed, expressing doubts about the strength of the team with the majority of naturalized players, many of whom they could not pronounce correctly, were very unfamiliar and did not remember who they were and where they came from, according to the New Straits Times .

 "We do not take this matter lightly.
 FIFA has checked everything and at FAM, we are just following the procedures and instructions set by them.
 If we need to disclose, we do not hesitate to do so," Mr. Joehari Ayub emphasized.